Welcome to the website for CS101 Section 7D1. This is an online course section.

 - MyITLab required and bonus assignments are all available from the first day of class.
 Due dates are available on the assignments page as well as our Section Schedule.

-- Homework assignments will be made available usually 10 days or so before they are due.
+- Homework assignments will be made available about 14 days or so before they are due.
 Due dates will be available on the assignments page as well as our Section Schedule.

 - Each of our three exams will be available only on the day they are shown on our Section Schedule.